tailhook/lithos/docs/container_config.rst

     Note: technically you can encrypt different secrets here, we can't enforce that, but it's very discouraged.

+    The underlying encyrption is curve25519xsalsa20poly1305 which is compatible with libnacl and libsodium.

 .. opt:: workdir

     The working directory for target process.
 Default is ``/``.
 Working